autonome/pouchdb/README.md

 # API

-## createCouch(options[, callback])
+## open(name[, callback])

-This method gets an existing database if one exists or creates a new one if one does not exist.
+This method opens an existing database by name if it exists or creates a new one if it does not exist.

-The first argument is an options object.
-The only required option is `name`, all others are optional.
-The second argument an optional success callback.

-* `'name'` - The name of the PouchDB you would like to get/create.
+The first argument is the name of the database to open.
+This is a string, and is required.

-* `'description'` - A description of the database.
-If one is not set then PouchDB will generate one since it is required by the IndexedDatabase API.
-* '`success'` - A callback function taking one argument, the PouchDB database.
-The second argument to `createCouch` will be used if passed.
-* '`error'` - An error handler callback taking one argument, the error.
+The second argument is an optional callback function, which is passed the following parameters:

+* '`error`' - Null if no error occured.
+If an error occured, it is an object with an `error` property containing a string error code and a `reason` property containing a human-readable explanation of the error.
+* '`database`' - Object representing the opened CouchDB database.

+Example:

 <pre>
-  createCouch({name:'test'}, function (couch) {
+  pouch.open("myDB", function (err, db) {
     // Use my CouchDB
-  })
+  });
 </pre>

+## deleteDatabase(name)

+This method deletes the database specified by `name`.

+TODO: This method needs a callback consistent with the callback pattern in `open`.

 ## couch

 The subject of the of createCouch success callback.
 This is primary PouchDB API.

-### couch.get(docid, options)
+### couch.get(docid, options, callback)

 ### couch.remove(doc, options)

-### couch.post(doc, options)
+### couch.post(doc, options, callback)

 ### couch.changes